pockerman/qubic_engine/cubic_engine/README.md

 ### <a name="using_ros"></a> Robotics Simulations

 - <a href="#">Example 3: </a> Create a simple server to comminicate with ROS
-- <a href="examples/exe19/doc/exe.ipynb">Example 19</a> Differential drive system simulation
+- <a href="examples/exe19/doc/exe.ipynb">Example 19:</a> Differential drive system simulation
-- <a href="examples/exe21/doc/exe.md">Example 21</a> Pure pursuit path tracking
+- <a href="examples/exe21/doc/exe.md">Example 21:</a> Pure pursuit path tracking
-- <a href="examples/exe23/doc/exe.ipynb">Example 23</a> Follow the carrot path tracking
+- <a href="examples/exe23/doc/exe.ipynb">Example 23:</a> Follow the carrot path tracking
+- <a href="examples/exe29/doc/exe.ipynb">Example 29:</a> Path planning with rapidly-exploring random trees

 ### <a name="miscellaneous"></a>Miscellaneous